Common genet: Social behavior and territoriality

 Both male and females scent mark in their home ranges.
 Females mark their territory using scent glands on their flanks, hind legs, and perineum.
 Males mark less frequently than females, often spraying urine, rather than using their scent glands, and do so primarily during the breeding season.
 Scent marks by both sexes allow individuals to identify the reproductive and social status of other genets.
 Common genets also defecate at specific latrine sites, which are often located at the edge of their territories, and perform a similar function to other scent marks.

 Five communication calls have been reported.
-The hiccup call is used by males during the mating period and by females to call the litter.
+The hiccup call indicates friendly interactions; it is used by males during the mating period and by females to call the litter.
 Kits purr during their first week of life and, during their dependent weeks, moan or mew.
 Kits also growl after the complete development of predatory behavior and during aggressive interactions.
-Finally, genets utter a "click" as a threat.
+Finally, genets utter a click as a threat.
+The clicks, or, in younger individuals, growls, are used to indicate aggression.
 Threatening behavior consists of erection of the dark central dorsal band of hair, an arched-back stance, opening the mouth, and baring the teeth.

-The common genet uses five distinct calls.
-The "hiccup" call is used to indicate friendly interactions, such as between a mother and her young, or between males and females prior to mating.
-Conversely, clicks, or, in younger individuals, growls, are used to indicate aggression.
-The remaining two calls, a "mew" and a purr, are used only by young still dependent on their mother.

-It has a varied diet comprising small mammals, lizards, birds, bird eggs, amphibians, centipedes, millipedes, scorpions, insects and fruit, including figs and olives.
-The wood mouse is a favourite prey item, It also prey on red squirrels (Sciurus vulgaris) and dormice (Eliomys quercinus).
-Genets locate their prey primarily by scent, and kill with a bite to the neck, like cats.
-Small rodents are captured by the back and killed with a bite at the head, then eaten starting with the head.